Reversed Sneezing, though funny sounding, is a real medical condition and one that’s not all that uncommon.

 In fact…

-Most of the time, this particular condition is worse for the owners than it is for the dog itself, but there is the odd occurrence where dogs can develop more serious problems because of Reverse Sneezing, so you should always get it checked by a vet, just in case.
+Most of the time, this particular condition is worse for the owners than it is for the dog itself, but there is the odd occurrence where dogs can develop more severe problems because of Reverse Sneezing, so you should always get it checked by a vet, just in case.
+For this reason, we wanted to take a closer look at the process of ‘backward sneezing’ and see what it is, how it happens, and what, if anything, we can do about it.

-In short episodes, and the only real danger is too small or toy breed dogs, who can suffer from tracheal collapse if it goes on for too long.
+Reverse Sneezing has several technical terms, including Pharyngeal Gag Reflex and Inspiratory Paroxysmal Respiration, but most people consider it a backward sneeze.
+It takes place in short episodes, and the only real danger is too tiny or toy-breed dogs, who can suffer from tracheal collapse if it goes on for too long.

 What most experts believe is…